ML Data Collection Guide

 Recommended chips for ML data collection: - ESP32-S3 - ESP32-C3 - ESP32-C6

-Works with CV normalization: - ESP32 (original) - Does not support AGC gain lock, but can still be used for training with CV normalization enabled
+Also supported: - ESP32 (original) - Does not support AGC gain lock, but data is usable for ML training (raw std is used for all chips)

 Getting Started